 Have you ever hesitated to say "no" at work because you didn't want to upset anyone?
 It's okay, many of us feel this way!
 Saying "no" can be scary because we want to be liked and be a team player.
 It's natural - we're wired to want to belong.

 Many of us have a hard time saying, “No”.
 We’re socialized to help, to nurture, to put others first; to never turn down opportunities or disappoint.
-And so we take on work that we don’t need to take on.
+And so, we take on work that we don’t need to take on.
 We attend events that we don’t want to attend.
-We go on dates when we’d much rather be doing laundry or catching up on emails or reading.
+We go on dates when we’d much rather be doing laundry catching up on emails or reading.
 We have a drink when we’d prefer to stay sober.
 We buy things we don’t want to buy or donate to causes we don’t want to donate to.

 We don’t want to “let people down.”

 But this isn’t a way of living.
 Not only do we experience all the negative consequences mentioned, but we rarely get to experience the life we want to–as our needs are always put to the side to make room for someone else’s.

 Some Unhelpful Beliefs That Lead to Always Saying Yes

 Truth: There are endless opportunities, and if you take them all on, you’ll live in a constant state of stress.
 Consider saying “No” to one opportunity being a way of saying yes to yourself.

 2) Belief: Always Put Others First/Being “Selfish” Is A Bad Thing